Scottish Graduate Entry Medicine (ScotGEM) MBChB 2025 entry

 LIC placements will be available in all four partner health board areas for the entirety of the year and the majority will be in rural areas predominantly in Highland and Dumfries and Galloway.
 You must be prepared to live and study away from Fife and Tayside.

 As a competent generalist student, you will now be immersed in the hospital environment and prepare yourself for work as a junior doctor.
 You will complete two month-long foundation apprenticeships and other hospital-based clinical attachments in final preparation for practice as a Foundation Year 1 doctor.
+Additionally, all students undertake an acute care block to equip them to manage the acutely unwell patients they will encounter when they start work as a junior doctor.

 You may choose clinical areas of particular interest which you can experience in greater depth.
 You will also arrange an eight-week clinical elective period which can potentially take place anywhere in the world and will be focused on your own objectives.